Framed motives of relative motivic spheres: Geometric lemmas

 \begin{lemma} Let $V$ be an affine scheme, $Z\subset V$ be a closed connected subset, $can=can_{V,Z}:V^h_Z \to V$ be the henselization of $V$ at $Z$, and let $s:Z\to V^h_Z$ be the section of $can$ over $Z$.
 Let $U$ be a regular local henselian scheme, $q:V\to U$ be a smooth morphism such that the morphism $q|_Z:Z\to U$ is finite.
 Furthermore, suppose $Y\subset V^h_Z$ is a closed subset containing $s(Z)$, which is quasi-finite over $U$.
 Then $can|_Y: Y\to V$ is a closed embedding, $can(Y)$ contains $Z$ and $can^{-1}(can(Y))=Y$. \end{lemma}

 \begin{proof} Since $Z$ is finite over the local henselian $U$ and $Z$ is connected, it is local and henselian.
 Since $Z$ is local, then so is the scheme $W=V^h_Z$.
-By Remark~\ref{r:henselian_properties} the scheme $Y$ is local, connected and finite over $U$.
-Hence $Y_1=can(Y)$ is closed in $V$ and finite over $U$ and contains $Z$.
-So, $Y_1$ is a local henselian scheme.
+By Remark~\ref{r:henselian_properties} the scheme $Y$ with the reduced scheme structure is local, connected and finite over $U$.
+Hence the set $Y_1=can(Y)$ is closed in $V$ and finite over $U$ and contains $Z$.
+So $Y_1$ with the reduced scheme structure is a local henselian scheme.